bulletmark/debugpy-run/README.md

    shell history and editing commands) and then restart the debug session in [VS Code](https://code.visualstudio.com/).

-### Choosing Python Interpreter/Environment
+## Choosing Python Interpreter/Environment

-By default, `debugpy-run` uses the `python3` interpreter available to the environment in which you run it.
-You can specify the Python interpreter or environment to use with the `-P` or `--python` option.
-This even supports specifying a multi-argument command that ends with `python`, so you can use `uv run` ephemeral environments:
+By default, `debugpy-run` uses the `python3` interpreter available in the path of the environment in which you run it.
+You can specify an alternative Python interpreter with the `-P` or `--python` option.
+This also supports specifying a multi-argument command that ends with `python`, so you can use `uv run` ephemeral environments, e.g:

 ````
-$ debugpy-run -P 'uv run --python 3.12 --with some-package -- python' test-script.py
+$ debugpy-run -P "uv run --python 3.12 --with some-package -- python" test-script.py
 ````

 ## Remote Debugging On Another Host